 I want to thank FishDuck.com for letting me join their team.
 It has fantastic coverage of the game of football and it’s truly an honor.

 Split coverages, whether they’re regarded as such, are used by many high school, college, and pro teams.
 While most teams also have a balanced zone coverage, like cover 3 or cover 2, split coverages are growing more popular.
 Perhaps TCU is best known for successfully implementing split coverage schemes.

 Consistently one of the top defenses in college football, details on the TCU 4-2-5 defense are among the most sought-after topics in the football coaching community today.
-Whether it’s playbook information, or even a clinic talk, the concept of split coverages is very popular today, whether a team implements a 4-2-5 defense or another scheme.
+Whether it’s playbook information, or even a clinic talk, the concept of split coverages is very popular today, whether a team implements a 4-2-5 defense, a 4-3 defense, or another scheme.
 If you’re looking for some drills and techniques in regards to how to implement this, please look at these articles, linebacker drills and defensive line drills